beebmx/kirby-pay/docs/api/resource.md

 - params: (string `$sort` = 'desc')
 - returns: `Resource`

-Set the direction of the elements sorting of the resource.
+Set the sort direction of the resource's elements.

 Returns an instance of the resource.